-Sticky Sessions - Session Affiniy
+Sticky Sessions - Session Affinity

 The Sticky Sessions feature, also known as Session Affinity, changes the routing configuration of your application.
 It associates all HTTP requests from an end-user to a single web application container.